stylus/stylus/operators.md

 ## Color Operations

  Operations on colors provide a terse, expressive way to alter components.
-For example we can operate on each RGB:
+For example, we can operate on each RGB:

     #0e0 + #0e0
     // => #0f0

  Another example is adjust the lightness value by adding or subtracting a percentage.
-To lighten a color we add, to darken we subtract.
+To lighten a color, add; to darken, subtract.

     #888 + 50%
     // => #c3c3c3